-- Differential valuation-based rates for the township of Tennant Creek fixed for different zones. - 2.
-Differential valuation-based rates for the township of Elliott fixed for different classes of allotments. - 3.
+- 1. Differential valuation-based rates for the township of Tennant Creek fixed for different zones - 2.
+Differential valuation-based rates for the township of Elliot fixed for different classes of allotments - 3.
 Differential fixed charge for other allotments within the Council area fixed for different classes of allotments.

-For allotments in the towns of Tennant Creek and Elliott the general rate is a valuation-based charge where the basis of assessed value is the unimproved capital value (UCV) of the land subject to rates.
+With respect to every allotment of rateable land within that part of the Council Area comprising the towns of Tennant Creek and Elliot, the general rate is a valuation-based charge where the basis of assessed value is the unimproved capital value (UCV) of the land subject to rates.